HMVL-net/pdf-analyzer/README.md

 - **More AI Models**: Experiment with alternative AI models for analysis.
 - **Cloud Integration**: Allow processing PDFs from cloud storage (Google Drive, Dropbox, etc.).

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 *   Google Generative AI